FAQ

 Is Unbody free?

-Unbody offers a free plan → coming soon
+Unbody offers a free plan that includes 10minutes of build time.

 How is Unbody different from IFTTT or Zapier?